Written by Afreen Shanavas, a grade 11 student

-Langdon, inadvertently, is To Plunge: jump or dive quickly and energetically/push into a perilous quest to unlock a cryptic password, along with Ambra Vidal, the curator and the fiancée of the future king of Spain, aided by Winston, an artificial intelligence system, who throughout the journey serves as a right-hand man, guiding them effortlessly through all the wondrous creations of an enigmatic Edmond.
+Langdon, inadvertently, is plunged into a perilous quest to unlock a cryptic password, along with Ambra Vidal, the curator and the fiancée of the future king of Spain, aided by Winston, an artificial intelligence system, who throughout the journey serves as a right-hand man, guiding them effortlessly through all the wondrous creations of an enigmatic Edmond.

 In a euphoric moment, the rest of the presentation is broadcast to the entire world, which reveals the origin of life as well as our ultimate fate.
 The Miller-Urey experiment is further stimulated using nucleotides and with the aid of E-Wave, which can digitally speed forward time, he recreated a hypothetical moment of abiogenesis, corroborating the absence of a Creator.

 Despite the blasphemous content, the presentation envisions an idyllic utopian future that would thrive on technology and modernism.

 In a flabbergasting revelation, Winston discloses himself as Edmond’s murderer citing he would have wanted it that way, as it would increase the number of viewers, before self-deleting himself.